Visual Studio IDE overview

 Nothing runs perfectly all the time.
 When you write code, you need to run it and test it for bugs and performance.
 Visual Studio's cutting edge debugging system enables you to debug code running in your local project, on a remote device, or on an emulator such as the ones for Android or Windows Phone devices.
 You can step through code one statement at a time and inspect variables as you go, you can step through multi-threaded applications, and you can set breakpoints that are only hit when a specified condition is true.
 You can monitor the values of variables as the code runs, and more.
 All of this can be managed in the code editor itself, so that you don't have to leave your code.

 For testing, Visual Studio offers unit testing, IntelliTest, load and performance testing, and more.
 To get more details about the Visual Studio debugging process, see Debugger Feature Tour.
-To learn more about testing, see Testing Tools.
-To learn more about improving the performance of your apps, see Profiling Tools.
+To learn more about testing, see Testing Tools and Scenarios.
+To learn more about improving the performance of your apps, see Profiling Feature Tour.

 Deploy your finished application